In this post, I’m going to break down EVERYTHING you need to know about LSI Keywords.

 This appears natural and gives a flow to your post.

 Neil Patel has mastered this skill.
-Check out how he leverages the conclusion section to insert a few LSI keywords as well as interact with the audience.
+See how he leverages the conclusion section to insert a few LSI keywords as well as interact with the audience.

 Over To You: